ishaankejriwal/responsible-ai-content/responsible-ai-content/patient-discharge-summarization/te.rst

   - Recommended Notification of Significant Changes (Yes/No, Describe when notification of other party is recommended):

+**Acknowledged/Optional Methods/Metrics:**

 - **ROUGE (Recall-Oriented Understudy for Gisting Evaluation)**

   - Intended Use: N-gram or Longest Common Subsequence overlap can be measured when reference summary is available.
-  - Rationale: Acknowledge but do not use.
+  - Rationale: Acknowledge but do not recommend.
 Modern summarization systems use abstractive summarization (and not extractive summarization) so ROUGE is not helpful.
   - Reference: `ROUGE: A Package for Automatic Evaluation of